jermyreji/STONE_PAPER_SCISSOR/README.md

 # Example Repository
-This is an Example Repository
+This is a simple Stone, Paper and Scissor game.